AnimaVR/NeuroSync_Player/README.md

 # NeuroSync Player

-### **12/03/2025 Local Real-Time API Toy**

-[Realtime AI endpoint server](https://github.com/AnimaVR/NeuroSync_Real-Time_API) that combines tts and neurosync generations available.

-Includes code for various helpful AI endpoints (stt, tts, embedding, vision) to use with the player, or your own projects.
-Be mindful of licences for your use case.

-### **21/02/2025 Scaling UP! | New 228m parameter model + config added**

-A milestone has been hit and previous research has got us to a point where scaling the model up is now possible with much faster training and better quality overall.

-Going from 4 layers and 4 heads to 8 layers and 16 heads means updating your code and model, please ensure you have the latest versions of the api and player as the new model requires some architectural changes.

-Enjoy!

-## NEW : llm_to_face.py *Streaming + queue added for faster response times as well as local tts option*

-Toy demo of how one might talk to an AI using Neurosync with context added for multi-turn.

-Use a local llm or OpenAI api, just set the bool and add your key.

-**Demo Build**: [Download the demo build](https://drive.google.com/drive/folders/1q-CYauPqyWfvs8NamW4QuC1H1r02RYMQ?usp=sharing) to test NeuroSync with an Unreal Project (aka, free realistic AI companion when used with llm_to_face.py *wink* )

-## Talk to a NeuroSync prototype live on Twitch : [Visit Mai](https://www.twitch.tv/mai_anima_ai)

 ## Overview

 The **NeuroSync Player** allows for real-time streaming of facial blendshapes into Unreal Engine 5 using LiveLink - enabling facial animation from audio input.